Based on our research, there are two interpretations of “adding audio” to Google Slides. They are:

 Embed an audio file in Google Slides

-One use case is that an embedded audio file can be used to verbally expand on the information that’s visible on the slide.
+One use case is an embedded audio file that can be used to verbally expand on the information that’s visible on the slide.

 Another use case is, while collaborating on the development of a business presentation, an audio file is a way to verbally describe the intent of a slide to a collaborator or reviewer.